ZeroPatient2004/Stalker2MultiPlayer/README.md

 - **/tp 1 2 3** — teleports you to the specified coordinates.
 Replace `1 2 3` with the desired values to move to a specific point on the map.

+- **/mypos** — displays your current coordinates in the game world.

+- **/settime 14* — sets the time of day to the specified value (e.g., 14 sets it to 14:00).

 ## Notes

 - This mod is designed to enhance the multiplayer experience, and we are continuously working on improving it.
 New features and bug fixes will be added in the future.